The EMMA website is funded and operated by the Municipal Securities Rulemaking Board (MSRB), the self-regulatory organization charged by Congress with

 The MSRB also serves as an objective resource on the municipal market, conducts extensive education and outreach to market stakeholders, and provides market

 leadership on key issues.
-The MSRB is a Congressionally-chartered, self-regulatory organization governed by a 21-member board of directors that has a majority
+The MSRB is a Congressionally-chartered, self-regulatory organization governed by a board of directors that has a majority

 of public members, in addition to representatives of regulated entities.
 The MSRB is subject to oversight by the SEC.
 The MSRB collaborates with the SEC,